python-adaptive/adaptive/docs/source/algorithms_and_examples.rst

   estimate the mean value of the function at each point,
 - `~adaptive.IntegratorLearner`, for
   when you want to intergrate a 1D function ``f: ℝ → ℝ``.
+- ``~adaptive.BalancingLearner``, for when you want to run several learners at once, selecting the “best” one each time you get more points.

 Meta-learners (to be used with other learners):